elementary-Inc/blog/_posts/2025/2025-10-06-updates-for-october-2025.md

 </figcaption>
 </figure>

 Plus, daily and release candidate quality builds will now use the Secure Session by default.
-We've received a ton of feedback that since the updates we've made since the release of OS 8 have made the experience of using the Secure session much better than the Classic session for most people, including improved performance and fewer bugs encountered.
+We've received a ton of feedback that the updates we've made since the release of OS 8 have made the experience of using the Secure session much better than the Classic session for most people, including improved performance and fewer bugs encountered.
 So we're really excited to make it the default experience going forward.

 ---